 PSV/EDV is available only in PW mode.

-1. Touch PSV/EDV.

-A first PSV caliper is displayed on the PW spectrum, together with a vertical and a horizontal axis.

-2. Press Select to anchor it.
+- 1. Touch PSV/EDV.
+A first PSV caliper is displayed on the PW spectrum, together with a vertical and a horizontal axis. - 2.
+Click on the SonicPad® to anchor it.

 A second caliper is displayed, with the following label: